Getting your Trinity Audio player ready...

 Come to think of it, the effects must not have worn off.
 I swore I had been sitting for five minutes.
 Yet, half an hour had passed when I looked at the clock.

+Where had my mind gone?
 What is taking so long?
 It’s stupid that I’m even here.

 The office was busy.
 I did my best to keep my head down, but the not-so-subtle glances from Miss Bakirtzis, the dean’s secretary, and a few student assistants, in addition to an odd number of security guards present, made me paranoid.
-I tried to calm myself, but I remembered that as soon as I had left Mrs. Nelson-Perkins’ classroom, I noticed a security guard in glasses seemingly—or was it intentionally—following me across campus to the office building.
+I tried to calm myself, but I remembered that as soon as I had left Mrs. Nelson-Perkins’s classroom, I noticed a security guard in glasses seemingly—or was it intentionally—following me across campus to the office building.
 What was up with all the security guards?
 Were they there to escort me to the police?

 Do I look like I’m on drugs?
 I feel like I’m on drugs.